sgerogia/sgerogia.github.io/_posts/2023-01-12-Scaling-Chains.md

 use the [Open Systems Interconnection (OSI) model][1] as a reference.

 ![OSI model mapping ](../assets/images/scaling-chains/osi_mapping.drawio.png)
-> Mapping between the OSI model and the blockchain layers
+> An attempt to map between the OSI model and the blockchain layers

 ### L1
 It all started with the 1st (Bitcoin et al) and 2nd generations (Ethereum et al) of blockchains.
-Whether a single purpose chain (e.g. Bitcoin, allowing transfer of value) or a multi-purpose chain (e.g. Ethereum, allowing arbitrary computations), they are all considered L1 chains.
+Whether a single purpose chain (e.g. Bitcoin, allowing transfer of value) or a general computation chain (e.g. Ethereum, allowing arbitrary computations), they are all considered L1 chains.
 Their remit covers the whole stack, from peer-to-peer networking to the top-most user-facing application layer.
 This category also includes 3rd generation chains (e.g. Solana, Binanche Smart Chain, Evmos, Aptos,...); despite their differences, they all have the same top-to-bottom "footprint".